thuyhoang-bkuer/IoT-tracking/README.md

 ## Build & Run

 1. Make sure your MongoDB's service is running on your computer.
-Then run the server first by running the following command in `root` directory:
+Then run the server by running the following command in `root` directory:
     ```shell
     $ yarn start
     ```